How to Install and Configure Go on Ubuntu: A Step-by-step Guide

 Reading time: 6 min

 Go, also known as Golang, is a programming language created by Google.
 It simplifies coding and provides great performance, which makes it popular among developers.
 Its user-friendly syntax and built-in concurrency support allow developers to efficiently create scalable applications.
-Moreover, Go is a cross-platform programming language and is available for all major operating systems, including Linux, Windows, etc.
+Moreover, Go is a cross-platform programming language and is available for all major operating systems, including Linux, Windows, etc. On our app platform you can find various Go frameworks, such as Beego and Gin.

 In this article, we’ll discuss what Golang is and how to install and use it on Ubuntu.